top of page

 SOS Survivors of Suicide Bereavement Association Inc. (SOSBSA) is a non-profit and charitable self help association formed by and for people bereaved by suicide, and offers:

-Our Management Committee, is composed almost entirely of members who have lost loved ones to suicide and volunteer their time to the organisation.
+Our Board of Management, is composed almost entirely of members who have lost loved ones to suicide and volunteer their time to the organisation.
 Most of the Support Group facilitators and volunteers have also lost loved ones to suicide.
 These are people who have reached that point in their grief journey where they are able to provide support and bring comfort to others.
 They are survivors just as you are.

 Our Aims